buttonpushertv/buttonpusherTTRPG/99-Templates/Handlebars-JSON/_FMG-JSON-Handlebars-MASTER-Template.md

 > [!callout]- **Cultures**
 >
+> > [!Warning]- No Culture in Wildlands
-> %% The Wildlands have no culture because they are not organized into any kind of substantial societal structure.
-Feel free to construct sub-groups or animal societies on the Wildlands note to flesh out the non-traditional societal aspects of this map. %%
+> > The Wildlands have no culture because they are not organized into any kind of substantial societal structure.
+Feel free to construct sub-groups or animal societies on the Wildlands note to flesh out the non-traditional societal aspects of this map.
 >
 > | ID  | Name | Code | Type |
 > | --- | ---- | -----| ---- |